 In conjunction with this you can also start to develop more detail around a concept called TSS – Training Stress Score.
 This allows you to track and trend your training effort based on how you are performing.
 Of course, there are a ton of different detailed ways that you can start diving into this power training – with more acronyms than you can imagine: TSS, IS, IF, NP, MMP, CP and VI to name a few…

 Now, this gives you wattages to start basing your training and racing on.
 But, how do you compare them to other people?

 When: Is little chica more powerful than big clydesdale?

 One of the things that raw wattage numbers don’t tell you is how much weight had to be moved to generate those watts.
-A 210 pound cyldesdale cyclists (we’ll call him Horseman) will have to generate more watts than a 115 pound female cyclists to maintain the same speed on a climb.
+A 210 pound clydesdale cyclists (we’ll call him Horseman) will have to generate more watts than a 115 pound female cyclist to maintain the same speed on a climb.

 So how do we compare these?
 We use the international metric of watts per kilogram.
 This simple equation takes your watts and divides it by your weight in kilos to produce a standard and comparable metric that’s used across cycling.
 This means you can also compare it objectively to your favorite Tour de France pro…or your girlfriend.